 Efforts to diversify our offshore services customer base, increase our offshore services offerings and expand our services business to include onshore facilities along the Gulf Coast - We believe diversifying and expanding our services business will deliver a more stable revenue stream while providing underpinning work to recruit, develop and retain our craft professionals.
 The DSS Acquisition in the fourth quarter 2021 accelerated our progress in this initiative and provides a stronger platform to continue such progress.
-Further, in the third quarter 2022, we made capital and other investments to expand our offshore services offering to include welding enclosures, which provides a safe environment for welding, cutting and burning without the need to shut down operations.
+Further, in the third quarter 2022, we made capital and other investments to expand our offshore services offering to include welding enclosures, which provide a safe environment for welding, cutting and burning without the need to shut down operations.
 We are also pursuing opportunities to partner with original equipment manufacturers to provide critical services to our customers along the Gulf Coast and strategic partnership opportunities with engineering companies to provide turnkey solutions.
 See "Overview" above and Note 1 for further discussion of the DSS Acquisition.

 Efforts to pursue opportunities in our traditional offshore fabrication markets - We continue to fabricate structures associated with our traditional offshore markets, including subsea and associated structures.
-During the third quarter 2022, we were awarded a large contract for the fabrication of jacket foundations for an offshore project (which is currently suspended).
-See "New Project Awards and Backlog" below and Note 2 for further discussion of the suspension of our offshore jackets project.
+During the third quarter 2022, we were awarded a large contract for the fabrication of jacket foundations for an offshore project; however, the project was suspended in February 2023 and cancelled in July 2023.
+See "New Project Awards and Backlog" below and Note 2 for further discussion of the project cancellation.